-- Remain Calm—When emotions are high, the tone tends to raise, which can lead to more conflict and confusion.
-Take time to calm down before sharing.
+- Remain Calm—When emotions are high, the tone tends to raise, and our choice of words may spiral downhill, which can lead to more conflict and confusion.
+Take time to calm down before sharing, posting, or commenting.
 Take a deep breath, say a prayer, or post pone the discussion if needed.
 James 1:19 tell us that “everyone should be quick to listen, slow to speak and slow to become angry.”

 - Think before speaking.—Words matter.
-There’s never a reason to use “4 letter words” or other demeaning or harsh language in a debate/discussion.
+There’s never a reason to use “4 letter words” or other demeaning or harsh language in a debate or discussion, especially on a public platform such as social media, or while sitting with friends in public places such as restaurants.
 Proverbs 18:21 tells us that “the tongue has the power of life and death.”
 Let’s choose life and be thoughtful in our words.
-And when we mess up ( as we all do), let’s be quick to ask forgiveness, and to forgive.
+And when we mess up (as we all do), let’s be quick to ask forgiveness, and to forgive.
 Amy Gallo wrote an excellent article called, “Choosing the Rights Words in an Argument.”
 It’s a quick and relevant read if you have a few moments.

 - Speak the truth in love.—Ephesians 4:15 tells us to speak the truth in love.
 The question then becomes, what is love?
 1 Corinthians 13:4-8 tells us that “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
 It does not dishonor others, it is not self-seeking, it is not easily angered, it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres.
 Love never fails.”
 Proverbs 16:24 also tell us that “Kind words are like honey—sweet to the soul and healthy for the body.”